Average But Inspired

 Did you know you can paint a kitchen tile backsplash?
 It's true, and it's actually really easy!
 This post tells you everything you need to paint your backsplash the right way.
 This blogger painted her glass mosaic tile backsplash, but the method works on any type of tile backsplash.

-To some, it might sound crazy to paint a kitchen backsplash!
-Tile can be tricky to paint (hello, adhesion issues!), and the kitchen is an especially messy area, which makes cleanable surfaces a must.
-However, painting a tile backsplash is such an inexpensive and relatively mess-free way to update a kitchen that it makes a lot of sense.
+However, painting a tile backsplash is an inexpensive and relatively mess-free way to update a kitchen, so it makes a lot of sense.
 (And I am NOT one to shy away from painting tricky surfaces.
 Check out my painted countertop here and my painted marble fireplace hearth here!)

 I will show you exactly how to paint a backsplash for a finish that lasts.
-My kitchen backsplash is a mosaic of glass and stone tiles, but this method will work on any type of tile.
+My kitchen backsplash is a mosaic of glass and stone tiles, but this tile painting method will work on any type of tile.

 Supplies Needed to Paint a Kitchen Tile Backsplash

 This post contains affiliate links.
-To read my full disclosure policy, please click here.
+Please read my full disclosure policy for more information.

 • Krud Kutter cleaning spray